SamHulme1/Art-By-Jamie/README.md

 4. [Balsamiq:](https://balsamiq.com/wireframes/?gclid=CjwKCAjwkYGVBhArEiwA4sZLuGTzEexF0Kcpb2hzGS4R6E-5vcxNOjKv1cIAJrPG4yCImcQxZ7tIaxoCN7EQAvD_BwE) To create the wireframes for the website.

 5. [Bootstrap:](https://getbootstrap.com/) To add responsiveness to the website so that it performs well on all devices.

-6. [CLOUDFLARE:](https://cdnjs.cloudflare.com/) To create the pseudo elements on the gallery images.

 7. [TinyPNG:](https://tinypng.com/) To compress the photos for the website so that it has better performance.

 8. [Google map generator:](https://google-map-generator.com/) used to get the src for the map of wrexham, for some reason I couldn’t get the src from google maps directly.
 I only used it to get the src not the code.